COMAP-LIM/weather_nn/README.md

 **create_net.py**

-Trains a one dimensional convolutional neural network on a given dataset.
-This file also includes a function for calculating the mean accuracy, mean recall and mean loss for a model, and plotting the tradeoff between the recall and accuracy for a given model.
+Trains an one dimensional convolutional neural network on a given dataset.
+This file also includes a function for calculating the mean accuracy, mean recall and mean loss for a model over a given number of runs, and plotting the tradeoff between the recall and accuracy for a given model.

 **load_net.py**